MRrusfr/port-folio/README.md

-# JS Project "Calculator"
+# My site CV

 That you can try [here](https://mrrusfr.github.io/port-folio/)

 ## Purpose:

-I have created a JavaScript application that allows you to perform the following basic operations:
+I have created a page to let you  get acquainted with my projects and competences.
-- Addition
-- Subtraction
-- Multiplication
-- Division
-- Average of a set of numbers
-- Calculation of the percentage

 ## Programming languages: